-Per the current (revised 10/1/19) ACGC Standards for Graduate Programs in Genetic Counseling (B4: Supplemental Fieldwork Experiences), in order to enhance a student's acquisition of the Practice Based Competencies, programs must ensure that fieldwork training for students is augmented with supplemental experiences such as, but not limited to the following:
+Per the current (revised 8/1/2023) ACGC Standards of Accreditation for Graduate Programs in Genetic Counseling (B4: Supplemental Fieldwork Experiences), in order to enhance a student's acquisition of the Practice Based Competencies, programs must ensure that fieldwork training for students is augmented with supplemental experiences such as, but not limited to the following:

-- Observational experiences - Fieldwork experiences with non-genetics providers (physicians, nurse practitioners, etc.) - Cases seen with genetics professionals who are not certified by ABGC/CAGC or by the ABMGG, Royal College of Physicians and Surgeons of Canada (RCPSC) in Medical Genetics and Genomics, or the Canadian College of Medical Geneticists (CCMG-CCGM) in Clinical (Medical) Genetics - International fieldwork experiences - Public health genetics-related activities and settings - Experiences genetic counselors that otherwise do not meet the Participatory Case standards such as variant interpretation, test development, implementation and performance, utilization management, customer liaison and support, sales and marketing, leadership and management, and case coordination - Involvement with support groups and other advocacy organizations.
+- Observational experiences - Fieldwork experiences with non-genetics providers (physicians, nurse practitioners, etc.) - Cases seen with genetics professionals who are not certified by ABGC/CAGC or by the ABMGG, Royal College of Physicians and Surgeons of Canada (RCPSC) in Medical Genetics and Genomics, or the Canadian College of Medical Geneticists (CCMG-CCGM) in Clinical (Medical) Genetics - International fieldwork experiences - Community centers/clinics that serve groups experiencing disadvantages. - Public health genetics-related activities and settings - Experiences genetic counselors that otherwise do not meet the Participatory Case standards such as variant interpretation, test development, implementation and performance, utilization management, customer liaison and support, sales and marketing, leadership and management, and case coordination - Involvement with support groups and other advocacy organizations.